zest/base.resolver/README.md

          -  If `#`, `|` or `/` are to be used as literals in option, they must be escaped by a `/`.
 Eg. `/#` will translate to a single `#`
      -  **`startup`** &#8594; is optional and is used to specify if a component is a starting component.
+     -  **`native`** &#8594; is optional and is used to mark a component as native nodejs module.
+         -  Native modules are nodejs modules that are not compliant to the SOUL component structure
+         -  When a component is marked as native, no dependency will be injected in it.
+         -  A native component can be injected into another component by its module name (as specified in `package.json` file.
+         -  If no `package.json` file is found, or if no name is there in `package.json`, the native component will be named as the last part of the path in configuration excluding extension.

 ```js
 [